makuachteny/Higher_level_programming/python-hello_world/README.md

-File 2-print.py write a Python script that prints exactly Programming is like building a multilingual puzzle, followed by a new line
+File 3-print_number.py Complete this source code in order to print the integer stored in the variable number, followed by Battery street, followed by a new line